The Second Hand Effect

 We call it the Second Hand Effect.

-Thanks to a unique report with data from five of our major marketplaces we are able to convert the environmental benefit from our users trade into numbers.
+Thanks to a unique report with data from eight of our major marketplaces we are able to convert the environmental benefit from our users trade into numbers.
 The result is astonishing and hard to grasp.

 To calculate the climate savings we have collaborated with IVL The Swedish Environmental Research Institute.
 IVL has used sales statistics from the marketplaces, as well as customer surveys and information about energy consumption in the operation from the site’s office and its server rooms.
 The method behind the calculation is based on the assumption that each sold used product replaces the production of a new, equivalent one including the waste management of the product.
 By analyzing products sold on the sites, IVL have extracted climate data that has been recalculated into their equivalents in kilograms of carbon dioxide.